userfirst-dev/userfirst.dev/docs/full_guidelines.md

 4. **Respect for User Time & Attention**
    - Avoid manipulative tactics that pressure or trick users into spending more time or money.
-   - Provide value first—monetization should be a result of genuine user satisfaction, not exploitation.
+   - Provide value first, monetization should be a result of genuine user satisfaction, not exploitation.

 ---